 "A half pint version of the Iceman"

-The Meijer Sno-Cone will begin at 3:00 PM on Saturday, November 3rd.
+The Meijer Sno-Cone will begin at 3:00 PM on Saturday, November 2nd.
 Participants will be broken down into appropriate age categories and ability levels.
-The courses will consist of a short (1/4 mile) and relatively flat loop around Timber Ridge RV & Recreation Resort for the very youngest riders and upto a 2.5 mile course for older riders.
+The courses will consist of a short (1/4 mile) and relatively flat loop around Timber Ridge RV & Recreation Resort for the very youngest riders and up to a 1.5 mile course for older riders.

 The only requirements are that the participants have an ANSI approved helmet and that their bike pass a safety inspection.
 Registration is $5.00 but pre-registration is required!
 Register online now at http://www.iceman.com/2011-sno-cone-registrationAll the Sno-Cone entry fees collected will be donated to three non-profit organizations supporting youth cycling programs: